cspensky/lunchapals/site/content/_index.md

       text: "Meet with a group of colleagues to expand your social network and share a few laughs."
 values:
     heading: Our values
     text: Lunchapals is committed to enriching our users lives by connecting people.
-Your colleagues are fascinating, and have a lot to share.
-Don't waste your lunch staring at your smartphone when you can could be sharing an authentic experience with amazing people!
+Your colleagues are fascinating and have a lot to share.
+Don't waste your lunch staring at your smartphone when you could be sharing an authentic experience with amazing people!
 ---